Family ambushed by bed bugs aboard transatlantic flight sues over ruined trip

 The bites produced “large red welts on the children’s necks, torsos, legs and arms,” the family’s complaint states.
 “Mrs. Garcia had similar rashes on her lower back and legs, and Mr. Albuquerque had a rash on his neck and torso.”

-“Due to the visible marks on their skin and unrelenting itchy feeling,” Albuquerque, Garcia, and their two children, Benicio and Lorenzo, “were unable to enjoy their vacation,” according to the complaint filed Thursday in Roanoke federal court.
+“Due to the visible marks on their skin and unrelenting itchy feeling,” Albuquerque, Garcia, and their two sons “were unable to enjoy their vacation,” according to the complaint filed Thursday in Roanoke federal court.

 It says the marks “did not begin to fade until after the Albuquerque family returned” home to Roanoke.